jobweek/CurveArray/README.md

         > Make sure that the sequence of vertices does not intersect or branch,
         > and that the vertex at the beginning of the sequence is selected.

-4. The selected sequence of vertices must not have any vertices with same coordinates.
+7. The selected sequence of vertices must not have any vertices with same coordinates.

    _The error output will tell you the indices of such vertices.
-You can enable the display of their indices in Blender._
+You can enable the display of mesh verts indices in Blender._

    ![Smooth Curve vs Convert](/documentation_resources/10.png)